 The craft beer and beverage industry is one of the fastest growing in the United States and many other parts of the world.
-The Brewing Sales and Marketing Certificate prepares its graduates for employment opportunities in many areas of the craft beverage industry including brewery representative, craft beer sales and distribution, or tasting room management.
+The Brewing Sales and Marketing Certificate prepares its graduates for employment opportunities in many areas of the craft beverage industry including brewery representatives, craft beer sales and distribution, or tasting room management.

 Related ProgramsBrewing Science (BREW)